 “These sensitive measurements are probably the most important thing because it’s so difficult to detect in other methods, where you would have to take the liver out, homogenize it, extract the chemical out and do mass spectrometry to see how much of the chemical is in there.
 And you’d have to do it with every single organ.
 For us, we can take the whole mouse, image it, and we’re done.
 Or we can take the issues and we can count it, and we’re done.
 It’s a much quicker and less time-consuming method to look at where these go.”

-This is for the first time, scientists could time identified PFASs initially accumulate in specific organs with some surprising differences.
-Now, it appears like PFAs could be synthesized and isolated could be radiolabeled.
-Furthermore, it might use directly measure uptake and biodistribution kinetics in biological systems.
+It is the first time; scientists could time-identified PFASs initially accumulate in specific organs with some surprising differences.
+It appears that PFAs could be synthesized and isolated could be radiolabeled.
+Furthermore, it might directly measure uptake and biodistribution kinetics in biological systems.

 Graham Peaslee, Ph.D., the study co-author said, “This is possible since trace amounts of the compounds are easily measurable and the radioactivity short-lived.
 It’s an important discovery because PFASs are a really persistent chemical that, once in the bloodstream, stays there and accumulates, which is not good.”

 “There was concern that these chemicals might directly enter the food that was wrapped with treated packaging.
 A larger concern is that, because these chemicals persist for a long time in the environment when the treated consumer products enter the landfill, these chemicals will re-emerge into our drinking water.
 These overall results already call into question the safety of these alternative shorter-chain PFAS compounds.“